zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the portal bundle name that is being tested.
 Only for portal, and will soon be removed.

 ### logger.resources.url
-This value is set to a URL that Poshi log files (index.html files) use for CSS and javascript resources.
+This value is set to a URL that Poshi log files (index.html files) use for CSS and JavaScript resources.
 This is maintained by QA Engineering and does not need to be updated for custom settings.

 ### mobile.android.home
 Sets the directory path of the android home directory.